Why is a Chatbot so important?

 Chatbot is a concept that can be made part of enterprise architecture, and then the principle of the chatbot concept becomes an architecture principle.

-Depending on the strategy and other requirements coming from key stakeholders, based on their issues, needs and concerns, an architect can propose that the chatbot concept is needed or required for the company.
+Depending on the strategy and other requirements from key stakeholders, an architect can propose that the chatbot concept is needed or required for the company based on their issues, needs, and concerns.

 The architect bases this on personal experience and knowledge of the principles and results of the concept.

-Common requirements that make architects to propose the chatbot concept:
+Common requirements that make architects propose the chatbot concept:

 - We need to increase the capacity of our service desk

-- We need to be able to automatically learn from the answers we provided to clients
+- We need to be able to learn from the answers we provide to clients automatically

-- We need to be less dependent on certain vendors and services providers
+- We need to be less dependent on certain vendors and service providers

 Chatbot Question and Answer Example